polymode/polymode/readme.md

 ## Warning

   * Tested with Emacs 24.3.1
-  * Does not work in emacs devel.
+  * <font color="red"> _Does not work in emacs devel.
 They removed jit-lock from indirect buffers recenly.
-I am looking for workarounds.
+I am looking for workarounds._ </font>

 Some things still don't work as expected.
 For example: